That's what keeps us all going, the adorable babies, the future, the NEXT

 many unscrupulous breeders out there who are concerned with one thing: getting

-your money.i> Some come across as top show breeders and some even go so far as to show their dogs in shows other than AKC to make it look like they are successful show breeder, but as I said before, anyone
+your money.
+Some come across as top show breeders and some even go so far as to show their dogs in shows other than AKC to make it look like they are successful show breeder.
+But as I said before, anyone

 can say anything on the internet!
+The scams on the internet are rampant - please be VERY cautious from whom you buy a puppy.
+Some of these scams coerce you into sending money to ship the puppy - and, you guessed it, NO PUPPY EVER ARRIVES.
 Please read my article "WhyI register my dogs with the AKC and why you should care that I do!"
-I've found pictures of my champion dogs on other websites
+I have found pictures of my champion dogs on other websites

 in which they claim the dogs are the parents of litters they produce.
 Please,